 sCMOS cameras

 Two different sCMOS cameras are available for use at ForMAX, the Andor Zyla 5.5 and the Hamamatsu ORCA Lightning.
-Both cameras are coupled to the optical microscope via a dual camera port configuration, allowing the selection of either camera by motorised switching of the camera port.
+We are also commissioning a faster sCMOS camera, the Photron FASTCAM Nova S16.
+All cameras are coupled to the optical microscope via a dual camera port configuration, allowing selection of the camera by motorised switching of the camera port.
 The choice of camera depends principally on the requirements of the experiment in terms of the desired field-of-view and the achievable pixel size, in relation to the objective magnification, and acquisition speed.
 The principal specifications of each camera are as follows:

 Sample manipulation